 Many a chapter alone could easily grow to a book size if unchecked: the nuts and bolt of the theory include ODEs, PDEs, stochastic ODEs, path integrals, group theory, coding theory, graph theory, ergodic theory, linear operator theory, quantum mechanics, etc..
-We include material into the text proper on 'need-toknow' basis, relegate technical details to appendices, and give pointers to further reading in the remarks at the end of each chapter.
+We include material into the text proper on 'need-to-know' basis, relegate technical details to appendices, and give pointers to further reading in the remarks at the end of each chapter.
 Résumé This text is an exposition of the best of all possible theories of deterministic chaos, and the strategy is: 1) count, 2) weigh, 3) add up.
 In a chaotic system any open ball of initial conditions, no matter how small, will spread over the entire accessible state space.
-Hence the theory focuses on describing the geometry of the space of possible outcomes, and evaluating averages over this space, rather than attempting the impossible: precise prediction of individual trajectories.
+Hence the theory focuses on describing the geometry of the space of possible outcomes, and evaluating averages over this space, rather than attempting the impossible: precise prediction classical and quantum observables. of individual trajectories.
 The dynamics of densities of trajectories is described in terms of evolution operators.
-In the evolution operator formalism the dynamical averages are given by exact formulas, extracted from the spectra of evolution operators.
-The key tools are trace formulas and spectral determinants.
-The theory of evaluation of the spectra of evolution operators presented here is based on the observation that the motion in dynamical systems of few degrees of freedom is often organized around a few fundamental cycles.
+In the evolution operator formalism the dynamical averages are given by exact formulas, extracted from the spectra of evolution freedom is often organized around a few fundamental cycles.
 These short cycles capture the skeletal topology of the motion on a strange attractor/repeller in the sense that any long orbit can approximately be pieced together from the nearby periodic orbits of finite length.
 This notion is made precise by approximating orbits by prime cycles, and evaluating the associated curvatures.
 A curvature measures the deviation of a longer cycle from its approximation by shorter cycles; smoothness and the local instability of the flow implies exponential (or faster) fall-off for (almost) all curvatures.
-Cycle expansions offer an efficient method for evaluating classical and quantum observables.
-The critical step in the derivation of the dynamical zeta function was the hyperbolicity assumption, i.e., the assumption of exponential shrinkage of all strips of the pinball repeller.
+Cycle expansions offer an efficient method for evaluating perbolicity assumption, i.e., the assumption of exponential shrinkage of all strips of the pinball repeller.
 By dropping the $a_i$ prefactors in (1.5), we have given up on any possibility of recovering the precise distribution of starting x (which should anyhow be impossible due to the exponential growth of errors), but in exchange we gain an effective description of the asymptotic behavior of the system.
-The pleasant surprise of cycle expansions (1.10) is that the infinite time behavior of an unstable system is as easy to determine as the short time behavior.
-To keep the exposition simple we have here illustrated the utility of cycles and their curvatures by a pinball game, but topics covered in ChaosBook - unstable flows, Poincaré sections, Smale horseshoes, symbolic dynamics, pruning, discrete symmetries, periodic orbits, averaging over chaotic sets, evolution operators, dynamical zeta functions, spectral determinants, cycle expansions, quantum trace formulas, zeta functions, and so on to the semiclassical quantization of helium - should give the reader some confidence in the broad sway of the theory.
-The formalism should work for any average over any chaotic set which satisfies two conditions: - 1. the weight associated with the observable under consideration is multiplicative along the trajectory, - 2. the set is organized in such a way that the nearby points in the symbolic dynamics have nearby weights.
+The pleasant surprise of cycle expansions (1.10) is that the infinite time behavior of an and their curvatures by a pinball game, but topics covered in ChaosBook - unstable flows, Poincaré sections, Smale horseshoes, symbolic dynamics, pruning, discrete symmetries, periodic orbits, averaging over chaotic sets, evolution operators, dynamical zeta functions, spectral determinants, cycle expansions, quantum trace formulas, zeta functions, and so on to the semiclassical quantization of helium - should give the reader some confidence in the broad sway of the theory.